Alan Musgrave: Philosophical work

-His chief interest is in epistemology, history and philosophy of science, especially the Philosophy of Biology.
-The largest part of his career has been dedicated to the study of Charles Darwin.
-Throughout his career, he has defended scientific realism and scientific rationalism, and he is often considered their chief contemporary defender.
-He has attacked various forms of idealism; most recently he attacked idealism by extending the argument popularly known as David Stove's "Gem".
-Metaphysically speaking, Musgrave can be considered a nominalist; he argues for a position he specifically calls Pleonastic Platonism.
+His chief interest was in epistemology, history and philosophy of science, especially the Philosophy of Biology.
+The largest part of his career was dedicated to the study of Charles Darwin.
+Throughout his career, he defended scientific realism and scientific rationalism, and he was often considered their chief contemporary defender.
+He attacked various forms of idealism; most recently he attacked idealism by extending the argument popularly known as David Stove's "Gem".
+Metaphysically speaking, Musgrave can be considered a nominalist; he argued for a position he specifically called Pleonastic Platonism.
 This position basically claims that confusions within our language gives rise to Platonic entities.
 Pleonastic is a term with Greek roots meaning "excessive".
 Many of his works exhibit influence from Sir Karl Popper – his teacher as an undergraduate and postgraduate at the London School of Economics.
 He also shared an office with fellow philosopher Imre Lakatos while he was in London.

-His form of Rationalism is subject, he admits, to circularity; but, he insists, it is better (even if only slightly better) than Poppers' Rationalism, which admits to irrationalism.
+His form of Rationalism is subject, he admitted, to circularity; but, he insisted, it is better (even if only slightly better) than Popper's Rationalism, which admits to irrationalism.
 However, his form of scientific realism is much stronger.
-His position does not assert that science is correct, only that we may reasonably accept certain parts of it to be correct.
+His position did not assert that science is correct, only that we may reasonably accept certain parts of it to be correct.
 Electrons, for example, may not exist; but that does not mean we should not believe in them.